Are you happy with your Pinterest result?

 Same is with Pinterest.
 You can’t expect to drive traffic to your blog if you rely on only one pin per article.
 You need to create at least 3-5 of them to see the maximum traffic.

-Not only that, but you also need to have different compelling headlines for each of them.
-So that if one doesn’t work maybe the other one will do the job.
+You must also need to have different compelling headlines & different keywords attached to all of them so that if one doesn’t work maybe the other one will do the job.

 For example, I created these 3 pins which are pointing to the same blog post.
 Each pin has a different title but conveys the same message.